 2. Obtain the registration number of the vehicle that caused the crash

 To lodge a claim form, you will require the registration number of the at-fault vehicle.
 If multiple vehicles were involved in the crash, also obtain their registration numbers.
-Identify the CTP insurer of the at-fault vehicle If you do not know who the insurer is, contact the Enquiry Line on 1300 302 568.

 3. Complete your claim form